A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Results Discussion

 \subsection{Starburst and AGN Component Decomposition}

 Since our simulation resolves from the galactic CGM to the dust torus, we can manually ``turn on/off" the AGN component of the system and study its effect on the spectrum.
-Figure \ref{fig:spectral_decomposition} shows our system decomposed into the stellar and stellar-heated dust component against the AGN and AGN-heated dust components.
+Figure \ref{fig:spectral_decomposition} shows our system decomposed into the stellar and stellar-heated dust component against the {emergent} AGN {(disk and torus after dust extinction)} and AGN-heated {(galactic)} dust components.
 The spectrum with the AGN component on appears like a Hot DOG, but when off (only stellar heating), it appears like a regular starburst galaxy.
 In the infrared, the AGN-heated dust dominates the mid-IR emission (from $\sim 2 \mu\mathrm{m}$ to $\sim 40 \mu\mathrm{m}$), and the starburst-heated dust dominates the near-IR emission ($\gtrsim 40 \mu\mathrm{m}$).
 The UV/optical is completely dominated by the stellar emission and none of the original AGN optical emission escapes to $r=100$ kpc.
-Since this system is high-redshift, metal-poor and young, the stellar UV/optical component is steep.
+Since this system is high-redshift, metal-poor and young, the stellar UV/optical component is steep. {There is also a prominent stellar H$\alpha$ line, indicative of the rapid star formation occurring in this galaxy (rather than e.g., AGN narrow or broad lines).}

 We also show the emergent spectrum out of the galactic nucleus ($r < 1$ kpc) and from the full galaxy merger system ($r < 100$ kpc) in Figure \ref{fig:spectral_decomposition}.
 The majority of the mid-IR emission is produced in the dense central nucleus, whereas the UV/optical and far-IR are produced primarily in the extended galaxy component.
-The UV/optical is perhaps most interesting since the majority of the escaping emission is produced by the extended galaxy component outside of the nucleus $r \gtrsim 10$ kpc.
+The UV/optical is perhaps most interesting since the majority of the escaping emission is produced by the extended galaxy component outside of the nucleus $r \gtrsim {1}$ kpc.
 Outside of the nucleus, the stellar emission is only slightly reddened, so the UV/optical spectrum still appears quite steep overall.
 The system therefore cleanly divides into three distinct dust regions: the dust torus (very dense gas, producing the majority of the hot dust component, as studied in \citealt{Bardati_2026}), the galactic nucleus that primarily reprocesses the dust torus emission, and the surrounding lightly reddened Lyman-break galaxy (producing the emerging optical/UV and far-IR).
 In section \ref{sec:hotdog_shape}, we investigate how these regions affect the resulting spectrum in more detail.